Azure/azure-iiot-opc-twin-webui/README.md

 etc.
 - `utilities`: Contains helper scripts used across the application.

+## Configuration and Environment variables

+The Web UI configuration is stored in [app.config.js](https://github.com/Azure/azure-iiot-opc-twin-webui/blob/master/src/app.config.js).

+The configuration files in the repository reference some environment variables that need to be created at least once.

 ## Contributing to the solution

 Please follow our [contribution guildelines](CONTRIBUTING.md) and the code style conventions.